 - Understanding personal differences and team diversity

-- Presenting the 4 Dichotomies of the MBTI
+- Presenting the four dichotomies of the MBTI

-- The second dimension of MBTI deal with the way team members take in information.
+- The second dimension of MBTI deal with the way team members takes in information.
 With the aim of showcasing the critical difference between these dichotomies, participants are brought through some splitting activities.

-The J-P Dichotomy: Exploring Differences in our Working Styles
+Module 4: The F-T Dichotomy: Exploring Differences in Decision Making

 - How the types communicate